notice-banner-thanksgiving-1.png

 News & Media

-Celebrating National Hispanic Heritage Month
+Join Us to Celebrate National Hispanic Heritage Month

 The Area Agency on Aging of Western Michigan joins the Hispanic community in celebrating National Hispanic Heritage Month, which takes place from September 15 to October 15.
+We pay tribute to the generations of Hispanic Americans who have positively influenced and enriched our West Michigan community and our nation.

 Age Your Way- February 2023: How does funding work?